Davidevlops/JS-DSA/string-matching-algorithms.md

 console.log(kmpSearch("ABABDABACDABABCABAB", "ABABCABAB"));
 // Output: [10]
 ```
 ## Rabin–Karp Algorithm (Hash-Based Search)

-The Rabin–Karp algorithm , is a powerful pattern-searching technique that introduces the concept of hashing into string matching.
-Rabin–Karp transforms the pattern and text substrings into numerical hash values, allowing the algorithm to compare numbers instead of strings — a process that’s much faster and efficient, especially for multiple pattern searches.
+The **Rabin–Karp Algorithm** is a string-searching method that uses **hashing** to find a pattern inside a text.
+Instead of checking each character, it converts substrings into **hash values** for faster comparison.

-How It Works
+### How It Works

-step 1: Compute a hash value for the pattern
+1. Compute the **hash of the pattern**.
-step 2: Compute the Hash of the First Substring of the Text
+2. Compute the **hash of the first window** of text (same length as the pattern).
-Step 3: Slide the Window
-Now, slide the window one character at a time over the text and:
+3. **Slide the window** one character at a time and update the hash using a **rolling hash formula**:

-1. Recompute the new hash efficiently using the rolling hash technique instead of recalculating from scratch.

-2. Compare the new hash with the pattern’s hash:

-If hashes are different → move on.

-If hashes are the same → check characters one by one to confirm a true match (to avoid false positives from hash collisions).
+    - If the hash of the window matches the pattern hash, check the actual substring to confirm.
+    -  Repeat until the end of the text.

-## JavaScript Implementation
+### JavaScript Implementation

 ```javascript
 function rabinKarp(text, pattern, prime = 101) {